STAX Records Impact On Soul Music

 The STAX Records story does not end on a sad note.
 The multi-million dollar Stax Museum of American Soul Music opened in 2003 with a bang.
 It recreates the STAX recording studio and Satellite Record Store as they existed on the original site.
 The complex includes major artifacts from Hi Records, the traffic-jam causing pink Cadillac once owned by Isaac Hayes, and the STAX Music Academy, which trains inner city youths to be future musicians.
 As the only comprehensive Soul Music museum, it represents the definitive place for Soul Music lovers to interpret and remember Soul Music, while bridging generations to continue a legacy of some of the greatest music ever produced in America.

-A big hat’s off to the tireless early STAX employee, Deanie Parker, who is now head of the Soulsville Foundation.
-She for spearheaded efforts to make this remarkable complex come alive.
-She continues to raise money for the foundation as well.
+A big hat’s off to the tireless, early STAX employee, Deanie Parker, who spearheaded efforts to make this remarkable complex come alive.